McNamara84/grobi/README.md

 - Deleting an account removes all associated data
 - You can manage stored passwords via Windows Credential Manager:
   - Open "Credential Manager" in Windows Settings
-  - Look for entries starting with "GROBI:"
+  - Look for entries starting with "GROBI_DataCite:"

 ### Notes: